JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Learn more about breaking news at Johnson Winter & Slattery, including major transaction announcements, practitioner appointments and team expansions.

-Amanda is an energy and infrastructure specialist with a particular focus on energy markets, energy networks, rail and ports.
+Amanda is an energy and infrastructure lawyer with a particular focus on markets, trading and infrastructure access.

 She has extensive experience in energy, including electricity, gas, renewable energy and emissions trading.
 She has advised in Australia, the United Kingdom and elsewhere.
-Her clients have included government, producers, market participants, market operators and networks.
+Her clients have included government, infrastructure owners, market participants and energy users.

-Amanda’s infrastructure practice extends to the energy, rail, port and water sectors.
+Amanda’s infrastructure experience extends to the energy, rail, port and water sectors.
 She advises on infrastructure development, operation, access and regulation.

 Amanda is recognised by her peers as a leading lawyer in Energy and Climate Change Law in Best Lawyers Australia 2019.

-advising on offtake agreements and carbon cost pass through for a gas fired power station.
+Advised on the PPA and related agreements for a gas fired power station.

 Recommended in Energy Law